umberto-fontanazza/pds-rust-exams/README.md

 ## Description

-ALL EXAM TRACKS ARE CONTAINED WITHIN IN A BLOCK COMMENT

-All tracks are solved and COME WITH A FUNCTIONING MAIN to let you execute them for your understanding: in the actual exam the main() function is not required.

-The .rs files named with a date relate to the corresponding exam session.
-In addition there are undated .rs files which are from to old exams that required writing code in C++, of course updated to the Rust language.
+All the original exam tracks are in the folder "original".
+For every data structure to be implemented a rust module is created with several alternative implementations.
+Inside the rust module there is a markdown file with the exercise track in markdown.

+You can import both the implementatio you want to execute and test functions in the main and execute them.

+Old C++ tracks have been updated to the rust language.

 Some solutions are print and/or comment heavy, we hope that might be useful for your understanding

 ## Authors

-With love ❤ from MatteoGuarna, FrankDal, saultab
+With love ❤ from MatteoGuarna, FrankDal, saultab.

+This repo was then forked, reviewed by Umberto Fontanazza.

 ## License